esterTion/unity-texture-toolkit/README.md

 1. UnityBundle.php

 class `FileStream($filename)` and `MemoryStream($data)`:
-Two similiar stream reader, FileStream accepts filename, MemoryStream accpets string as binary.
+Two similar stream reader, FileStream accepts filename, MemoryStream accepts string as binary.
-Reading value can perform either funciton `$stream->readInt32()` or property `$stream->ulong`
+Reading value can perform either function `$stream->readInt32()` or property `$stream->ulong`
 Property `position` can get current and set to seek point
 Property `littleEndian` determine either use little endian reading or not
 Function `write($newData)` will always write to the end for MemoryStream, but can overwrite current data position for FileStream